tytydraco/yessleep/out/I_stole_a_clock_from_the_Ghost_Fleet_now_I_know_why_its_haunted.md

 Something knocked about…in my **stomach**.

 I lifted my shirt and pure horror fell across my face.
-I went straight to the sac with the tidal clock…
+I went straight to the sack with the tidal clock…

 The most pristine, modern, electronic tidal clock.